Majed Moqed: In the United States

-Moqed was one of the five hijackers who asked for a state identity card on 2 August 2001.
-On 24 August, both al-Mihdhar and Moqed tried to purchase flight tickets from the American Airlines online ticket-merchant, but had technical difficulties resolving their address and gave up.
+Moqed was one of six hijackers who asked for a state ID card on 1 and 2 August.
+On 24 August, both al-Mihdhar and Moqed tried to purchase flight tickets from American Airlines online, but had technical difficulties in entering their address, and gave up.
+Around this time, Moqed was staying in Room 343 of the Valencia Motel in Laurel, Maryland.
+On 2 September, Moqed paid cash for a $30 weekly membership at a Gold's Gym in Greenbelt, Maryland.